Corporate strategy and strategic direction of the business units

 Differentiation and sustainable margin growth through specialisation

 K+S aims to expand market positions in its business units, in particular through marketing its diverse specialty products.
-The refinement strategy makes it possible to achieve higher margins in the Potash and Magnesium Products and Salt business units and enables us to be more resilient to market fluctuations.
+The refinement of mined crude salt makes it possible to achieve higher margins and enables us to be more resilient to market fluctuations.

 Strategic direction of the business units